jonathanschimpf/Employee-Content-Management-System/README.md

 <p>&nbsp;<p>

 You can begin using this command line content management system by running `node app.js` within the terminal.
 A welcome screen along with menu items for actions is presented.
-The given code is already attached to an SQL file database with multiple tables that will allow a user to interact with, update, and add employees it.
+The given code is already attached to an SQL file database with multiple tables that will allow a user to interact with, update, and add employees to it.

 <p>&nbsp;<p>